ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Staticlord/5th Level/Tesla Stance.md

 - **Components**:
 	- Gesture
 - **Duration**:
-	- Concentration, up to 3 turns.
+	- Concentration and Channeled, up to 3 turns.
 - **Effects**:
 	- Lightning arcs from you striking any nearby creature.
 For the duration of the psycast, all creatures within range of you at the beginning of your turn must make a Dexterity saving throw.
 		- On a failure, they take 4d6 electric damage and all creatures within 10ft of them take 1d6 electric damage.